Gokhs123/Python_Repo/README.md

 # Python Repo

-Codes to strengthen the basic foundatioons of Python
+Codes to strengthen the basic foundations of Python